Pope John XXIII: Pope John XXIII and papal ceremonial

 Pope John XXIII was the last pope to use full papal ceremony, some of which was abolished after Vatican II, while the rest fell into disuse.
 His papal coronation ran for the traditional five hours (Pope Paul VI, by contrast, opted for a shorter ceremony, while later popes declined to be crowned).
 Pope John XXIII, like his predecessor Pius XII, chose to have the coronation itself take place on the balcony of St. Peter's Basilica, in view of the crowds assembled in Saint Peter's Square below.

-He wore a number of papal tiaras during his papacy.
+John XXIII wore a number of papal tiaras during his papacy.
 On the most formal of occasions, he would don the 1877 Palatine tiara he received at his coronation, but on other occasions, he used the 1922 tiara of Pope Pius XI, which was used so often that it was associated with him quite strongly.
 The people of Bergamo gave him an expensive silver tiara, but he requested that the number of jewels used be halved and that the money be given to the poor.

 Liturgical reform

 Maintaining continuity with his predecessors, John XXIII continued the gradual reform of the Roman liturgy and published changes that resulted in the 1962 Roman Missal, the last typical edition containing the Tridentine Mass codified in 1570 by Pope Pius V after the Council of Trent.
 It inserted into the canon of the Mass the name of Saint Joseph, the first change for centuries in the canon of the Mass.
-Many traditionalist Catholics, today, continue to use the 1962 Roman Missal, to celebrate Mass.
+Many traditionalist Catholics, today, continue to use the 1962 Roman Missal, to celebrate Mass in that form.